Understanding Micron Technology's Position In Semiconductors & Semiconductor Equipment Industry Compa

 Micron is one of the largest semiconductor companies in the world, specializing in memory and storage chips.
 Its primary revenue stream comes from dynamic random access memory, or DRAM, and it also has minority exposure to not-and or NAND, flash chips.
 Micron serves a global customer base, selling chips into data centers, mobile phones, consumer electronics, and industrial and automotive applications.
 The firm is vertically integrated.

-When conducting a detailed analysis of Micron Technology, the following trends become clear:
+Through an analysis of Micron Technology, we can infer the following trends:

 Debt To Equity Ratio